 Lessons from the past...

 With the start of remote sensing (satellite) observations in the 1970s, polar research benefited from a wealth of critical data on the recent development of sea ice coverage in the polar latitudes.
-For the assessment of how sea ice responded or even contributed to natural climate fluctuations in the geological past, we study marine sediment cores.
-Fossil organic molecules - so-called biomarkers - that are preserved in the several thousand year old sediment layers, reveal if and when the core site was covered with sea ice.
+For the assessment of how sea ice responded to or amplified natural climate fluctuations in the geological past, we study marine sediment cores.
+Fossil organic molecules - so-called biomarkers - that are preserved in marine sediments, reveal if and when the core site was covered with sea ice.

 The main focus of our biomarker studies is on highly branched isoprenoids produced by marine diatoms, some of which live within the sea ice.
 With the melting of the ice, these diatoms sink towards the seafloor where their fragile silica frustules are often dissolved.
-The isoprenoids are more robust and may be preserved within the sediments for several thousand or even million years.
-In addition to the isoprenoids, we also look at other biomarkers to gain further information e.g. on the productivity of marine algae.
+Isoprenoids are more robust and may be preserved within the sediments for several thousand or even million years.
+In addition to isoprenoids, we look at other biomarkers to gain further information on e.g. ocean temperature changes and primary productivity.